Retail marketing is governed by four Ps. These are:

 - Promotion: A mix of advertising, marketing, personal selling, sales promotion, publicity, and direct marketing.

 The COVID-19 outbreak has severely impacted the functioning of the retail sector.
-It poses a new set of challenges that need to be overcome to keep the industry functional.
+Keeping the industry functional means overcoming a new set of challenges.

 One of the gravest issues faced while trying to grow your retail sales is two-pronged in nature: People are not making purchases because they are not going out.
 At the same time, employees who have been laid off do not have the money or the resources to make the purchase!

-Let us take a look at how retail marketing should transform to avert and mitigate risks:
+Let us take a look at how retail marketing should transform to avert and grow your retail sales:

 Even before the pandemic hit, there was a marked change in customer behavior as clients showed a greater preference for digital shopping.
-Thus, if your retail business has not yet considered going digital, now is the time to take the plunge at other good strategies for selling online.
+Thus, if your stategy to grow your retail sales has not yet considered going digital, now is the time to take the plunge at other good strategies for selling online.

 Retail stores like Walmart recorded an app download increase by 160%, which is massive!
 Lockdowns, social distancing, and quarantine will not only mold consumer behavior for now but leave behind long-term effects.
 The easiest and most cost-effective way to get your business online is by selling on your website.
 Alternatively, you could also create an app or sell through social media.

 Retailers will have to manage high volumes of orders and replicate the traditional business model.
-Once the logistics have been managed, it will be easier to get the hang of things and continue selling online.
+Once the logistics are taken care of, it will be easier to get the hang of things and continue selling online.